sam-andaluri/sam-andaluri.github.io/index.md

 ## Cross Region/Cross Account Dashboard Architecture

 Many enterprise customers in AWS use multiple accounts to seggegate their workloads (by project/environment).
 Quite often, this could results in 10s or 100s of accounts.
 This [solution](https://github.com/sam-andaluri/dashboard-poc) provides an architecture that helps customers to leverage [Amazon CloudWatch Cross Region/Cross Account dashboard functionality](https://aws.amazon.com/about-aws/whats-new/2019/11/amazon-cloudwatch-launches-cross-account-cross-region-dashboards/) along with auto-generated CloudWatch dashboards.
 The account level quotas and personal health events are also integrated into this solution.

+## Amazon MQ Enterprise Integration Patterns

+Inspire by Gregor Hohpe's seminal work on [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/gregor.html), developed this [project](https://github.com/aws-samples/amazon-mq-enterprise-integration-patterns) for demonstrating how to use Apache Camel with AWS mesaging services.
+I presented this project in a reInvent 2019 Builder Session.

+## Amazon MQ Workshop

+While I worked as a Specialist SA for Messaging services in AWS, made major contributions to developing an enablement [workshop](https://amazon-mq-intro.workshop.aws).
+This was presented in reInvent 2019 as a workshop.
+The code for the workshop including the samples is [here](https://github.com/aws-samples/amazon-mq-workshop).

 ## Classifying Cloud types using cloud vision APIs